 PADI MASTER SCUBA INSTRUCTOR: Atlantis/Dolphin Rebreather, Underwater Navigation, Night, Enriched Air, AWARE Coral Reef Conservation, Project AWARE Instructor, Peak Performance Buoyancy, Drift, Underwater Naturalist, EFR, PADI Cavern.

 NSS-CDS, NACD Full Cave, IANTD Trimix, NACD Sidemount, TDI Gas Blending, Prism Topaz Rebreather

 Robert has been diving since 1967; he has lived in Central Florida for his whole life, so you could call him the local.
-The three moons of lost sink, the mushroom table at Little River, and The statue of Christ in Key Largo are just a few of Robert’s favorite places to dive.
+The Three moons of lost sink, The mushroom table at Little River, and The statue of Christ in Key Largo are just a few of Robert’s favorite places to dive.

-He became a PADI Open Water Instructor in 2008 because he wanted to give back to the dive “My parents gave me the wonderful gift of diving and I just wanted to help and teach others the joy of diving.”
+He became a PADI Open Water Instructor in 2008 because he wanted to give back to the dive community “My parents gave me the wonderful gift of diving and I just wanted to help and teach others the joy of diving.”

 PADI Master Scuba Diver Trainer: Enriched Air, Underwater Navigator, Wreck Diver, Night Diver, Drift Diver, O2 Provider, Emergency First Responder Instructor, NSS-CDS Basic Cave.

 Andy was raised in southern California where he learned to snorkel, skin dive and developed his desire to be a scuba diver.
 It was not until he joined the military and was stationed back in California that he was able to begin his training as a scuba diver.